jeancarlosruiz/jeancarlosruiz/README.md

 ## About Me
-Frontend Developer with over 1 year in the industry, solid experience with Next.js, Nuxt, Astro, and continuously learning new skills.
+Skilled in Frontend development, solid experience with Next.js, Nuxt, Astro, and continuously learning new skills.
 Adept at collaborating with cross-functional teams and committed to delivering high-quality solutions.

 ## Skills
 -	**Programming Languages:** JavaScript, TypeScript